How to get admission in MBBS in Government College - Bachelor of Medicine and Bachelor of Surgery as commonly known as MBBS is

-After logging in, the participants have to enter their NEET UG details such as All India Rank, marks obtained, category, category rank and other asked details.
+Using the login credentials received, candidates will have to login and enter NEET UG details such as All India Rank, marks obtained, category, category rank and other asked details

-Students who have completed the registration process must fill and lock their choices of colleges and courses in which they wish to get admission into.
-Based on the NEET All India Rank, preferences of colleges as well as courses submitted, seat availability, reservation criteria and factors, the admission in MBBS in government college will be granted.
+Medical aspirants must first complete the registration process and then fill and lock their choices of colleges and courses.
+Following which on the basis of NEET All India Rank (AIR), preferences of colleges as well as courses submitted, seat availability, reservation criteria and other factors, the admission in MBBS in government college will be granted.

-It must be noted by aspirants that after the completion of round two of counselling, DGHS on behalf of MCC will transfer the remaining vacant/surrendered seats to the respective state counselling authorities for admission of MBBS courses to government colleges under 85% state quota seats.
+Candidates must note that once the authorities complete first and second round of counselling DHGS on behalf of MCC will transfer the remaining vacant/surrendered seats to the respective state counselling authorities for admission of MBBS courses to government colleges under 85% state quota seats.